 This text has been prepared within the project “Strengthening the Rule of Law in the Western Balkans: Old Tools for New Rules” implemented by Politikon Network, in cooperation with Centre for Contemporary Politics, and with the support of the Embassy of the Kingdom of the Netherlands.

-Dr. Simonida Kacarska is a Director of the European Policy Institute in Skopje, Macedonia.
+Dr. Simonida Kacarska is a Director of the European Policy Institute in Skopje, North Macedonia.
 She holds a PhD in Politics and International Studies from the University of Leeds (United Kingdom) and a MA in European Politics from the Sussex European Institute (United Kingdom).
 Simonida is one EPI’s founders and works in the Institute since 2011.